HandBrake/HandBrake-docs/source/docs/en/latest/cli/cli-guide.markdown

                                the subtitle list specified with '--subtitle'
                                or "native" to burn the subtitle track that may be added by the 'native-language' option.
-          --subtitle-default[=number]
+          --subtitle-default[=number or "none"]
                                Flag the selected subtitle as the default subtitle to be displayed upon playback.
 Setting no default means no subtitle will be displayed automatically. 'number' is an index into the subtitle list specified with '--subtitle'.
+                               "none" may be used to override an automatically selected default subtitle track.
       -N, --native-language <string>
-                               Specifiy your language preference.
+                               Specify your language preference.
 When the first audio track does not match your native language then select the first subtitle that does.
 When used in conjunction with --native-dub the audio